 Pleural effusion is the accumulation of excess fluid in the lung space, the space between the membrane lining the lungs and the membrane lining the chest wall.
 Both membranes, the visceral and parietal layer, produce and reabsorb fluid at a specific rate.
-An interference in the function of fluid production or reabsorption will lead to fluid excess and build-up between the tissues.
+Interference in the function of fluid production or reabsorption will lead to fluid excess and build-up between the tissues.

 There is just enough pleural fluid present in a healthy person to aid in the breathing mechanism during lung expansion and relaxation.